luisico/gold-standard-images/README.md

 ### virt-tar-out

 virt-tar-out is used to produce a compress tar file from the Packer artifact for the `docker` provider. [virt-tar-out](http://libguestfs.org/virt-tar-out.1.html) is part of [libguestfs](http://libguestfs.org).
-Install libguestfs from our package manager or see [here](http://libguestfs.org/guestfs-faq.1.html#binaries) for further instructions.
+Install `libguestfs-tools` from your package manager or see [here](http://libguestfs.org/guestfs-faq.1.html#binaries) for further instructions.

 ### sha256sum